feddelegrand7/rfold/README.md

 ## Working with `test` files

-** The test functionality is not available on CRAN yet, please install the latest package version with Github if you want to experiment it **

 Using `rfold`, you can arrange your test file however you want, you can for example put your test and R scripts in one folder.
 To do so, you need to append the `test-` word to the name of your test files.
 For